 Singing is no different.

-The food you eat (and, more importantly, the food you don’t eat) makes a powerful impact on your singing voice.
+The food you eat (and the food you don’t eat) has a powerful impact on your singing voice.

 Even if you have a flawless singing technique, the wrong nutrition can ruin a performance.